๐Ÿ’ฐInteractive Checklist

 Strategic Alignment

-Ensure budget optimisation supports rather than undermines strategic priorities.
+Ensure budget optimization supports rather than undermines strategic priorities.

 0/5